 When choosing the material for your deck, consider how long materials last and which material can best endure general wear and tear, as well as harsh weather conditions.
 While timber decks look fantastic, they don’t age as well as their composite counterparts.
 Over time, timber can be warped by weather, develop dangerous, unsightly splinters, rot and errode due to weather, and fall victim to insect damage.

 Other factors that can shorten the lifespan of timber decking include:

 - Fading/UV Resistance

 Composite decking is less susceptible to these environmental concerns.
-With proper care, composite decking can last up to 20 years, while the life expectancy of a timber deck is between 10 to 15 years.
+With proper care for your composite deck, it can last up to 20 years while the life expectancy of a timber deck is between 10 to 15 years.

 Composite vs. Timber Decking Cost